CraftAcademy/cartify/README.md

 Shopping cart with a multi-step checkout, easily mounted into Rails application.

-# Note: The following instructions are WIP and dont include the Checkout functionality!
 ## Installation
 Add this line to your application's Gemfile: